-• Our business law attorneys have relevant experience in all aspects of business transactions, likely having advised clients just like you with problems just like yours.
-We provide our clients with an extensive range of legal services, from idea to exit, including entity structuring and formation, capital raising, mergers and acquisitions and purchases and sales of businesses.
-We utilize our knowledge and experience both in the law and as business owners ourselves, to help entrepreneurs, startups and new and existing businesses turn their ideas into reality.
+Our business law attorneys have relevant experience in all aspects of business transactions, and we have advised clients just like you with problems just like yours.
+We provide our clients with an extensive range of legal services from idea to exit, including entity structuring and formation, capital raising, mergers and acquisitions, and purchases and sales of businesses.
+We utilize our knowledge and experience both in the law and as business owners ourselves to help entrepreneurs, startups, and new and existing businesses turn their ideas into reality.

 Frequently Asked Questions

 You have questions.
 Our internet lawyers have answers.

 Once you have decided to create a new business, there are a number of legal considerations for your startup, including: (1) selecting the appropriate legal structure; (2) determining and documenting the relationship between the founders; (3) (i) the structure of your capital raising (debt, equity or both); (ii) the stages and sources of capital (friends and family, angels, venture capital); and (iii) compliance with securities laws; (4) protecting your intellectual property; (5) handling employees and the options for incentive compensation; (6) creating a stable of effective and protective contracts for business operation needs; and (7) operating in a way that allows you maximize profit.
 Check out our Top Ten Startup Considerations blog post for a more thorough explanation.